Víctor Jara: Torture and murder

-Legal actions
+Legal proceedings

-On 16 May 2008, retired colonel Mario Manríquez Bravo, who was the chief of security at Chile Stadium as the coup was carried out, was the first to be convicted in Jara's death.
-Judge Juan Eduardo Fuentes, who oversaw Bravo's conviction, then decided to close the case, a decision Jara's family soon appealed.
-In June 2008, Judge Fuentes re-opened the investigation and said he would examine 40 new pieces of evidence provided by Jara's family.
+On 16 May 2008, retired colonel Mario Manríquez Bravo, chief of security at Chile Stadium at the time of the coup, became the first person convicted in connection with Jara's death.
+Presiding judge Juan Eduardo Fuentes initially closed the case, but reopened it in June 2008 after Jara's family appealed and submitted forty pieces of new evidence.